 They say CCTV shows the incident happening.

 The Peneakchanasak family are suing the SMRT and the LTA for 3.4 million Singapore dollars, which is around 85.5 million baht or about US$2.79 million.

 If they win, they plan to pay for Nong Than’s prosthetic legs.
 Doctors say she will need around 20 pairs of over her lifetime and at huge expense.
 The family is worried they will not be able to afford them if they lose the case.

 The SMRT and LTA, on the other hand, say the fault lies entirely with Nong Than and originally offered a paltry $4,000 payout.

-Incredibly dangerous platforms sometimes crowded with many people, yet nothing to stop passengers from falling or being accidentally, or deliberately, pushed.
-The MRT underground train, on the other hand, has a very safe system with no way to access the tracks whatsoever.
+The MRT underground train, on the other hand, has a safe system with no way to access the tracks at all.

-In Malaysia too, if you take the monorail every station has barriers up so it would be difficult to fall from the platform accidentally.
-If Malaysia provides these types of safety barriers, why does Singapore, an even more developed country, not?
-Nor Thailand for that matter?
+In Malaysia too, if you take the monorail, every station has barriers up so it would be difficult to fall from the platform accidentally.

 Of course, it seems Nong Than may have a good chance of winning her lawsuit, no matter what the SMRT and LTA say.

 After all, her Singaporean lawyer believes, if the platform was overcrowded, that is surely the fault of the SMRT.
 With the lack of barriers preventing her from falling, that is their fault too.